galpt/kissvpn/README.md

 ```
 - Click `Save` to save the new edited config, and then click the `Active` button to connect to the server.

+### Supported Locations

+As of now, we only support acceleration for Singapore and Japan regions.
+1. Use `Endpoint = sg-r.0ms.dev:443` for Singapore region.
+2. Use `Endpoint = sg-r.0ms.dev:500` for Japan region.

 > :information_source: This is optional, but if you already have a WARP+ license and want to use it, follow the instruction [here](https://github.com/ViRb3/wgcf#change-license-key).

 ## Mullvad VPN (Tested, No Guarantee to Always Work)